simonseifert/useful-websites/README.md

 - fonts.google.com – the best collection of open source fonts
 - fontstruct.com — draw and build your own fonts and use them in any application
 - calligraphr.com — transform your handwriting into a real font
-- app.grammarly.com — check your writing for spelling, style, andgrammatical errors
+- app.grammarly.com — check your writing for spelling, style, and grammatical errors
 - onlineocr.net – recognize text from scanned PDFs – see other OCR tools
 - privnote.com – create text notes that will self-destruct after being read
 - urbandictionary.com – find definitions of slangs and informal words